Review4Repair/Review4Repair/README.md

 1. Separate with <|datasep|> to get the changes
 2. Split one datapoint with <|sep|>

-### Finding Line Numbers of All One Line Changes between Two Files:
+### Find Line Numbers of All One Line Changes between Two Files:

 **Input:** `oneliner file1 file2`